 Since they examine the body slice by slice, from all angles, CAT scans are much more comprehensive than conventional X-rays.
 Today, doctors use CAT scans to diagnose and treat a wide variety of ailments, including head trauma, cancer and osteoporosis.
 They are an invaluable tool in modern medicine.

-For much more information about CAT scan machines and other medical scanners, check out the links on the next page.
+For much more information about CAT scan machines and other medical scanners, check out the links below.